Adityasr30/pyspark-notes/README.md

 ## Difference between repartition and coalesce.
 - Repartition shuffles data across the cluster.
-- Repartition can increase or  decrease number of partitions, involves a full shuffle, and ensures a balanced distribution.
+- Repartition can increase or  decrease the number of partitions, involves a full shuffle, and ensures a balanced distribution.
-- Coalescing can only decrease the number of partitions, minimizes data movement.
+- Coalescing can only decrease the number of partitions, minimizing data movement.

-## How the number of partitions are decided in spark?
+## How is the number of partitions decided in Spark?
 1. Input data source
 2. Default parallelism: spark.default.parallelism
 3. Transformation operations: repartition and coalesce